iniverman/barley-variant-calling/README.md

 3 - Copy both of the downloads to the folder barley variant calling that have been created by coping this repository.
 Both of the programs must be in the same         folder as the snakefile.

-Finally we are going to install freebayes: once you have installed conda,and you have the enviroment active you can use :
+Finally we are going to install freebayes:

+once you have installed conda,and you have the enviroment active you can use :

 ```
 conda install bioconda::freebayes
 ```

 You can check the documentation for freebayes in https://github.com/freebayes/freebayes

 Before starting you need to see the config file and change the parts you need to use it with your own data, for example changing the name of the working directory or the name of the samples.
-The samples must be in the data/samples folder, and the genome, in the data folder
+The samples must be in the data/samples folder, and the genome, in the data folder.

+## Variant Calling

+Please, see that along all the work we will be using this {} keys.
+In bash, it allows to exeute independently the thing inside that are separated by ','.
+For example if we have  {a,b}.vcf there are a.vcf and b.vcf.

 The steps to do out variant calling are: